go-clarum/clarum-http/README.md

 ### HTTP Client Endpoint
-A client endpoint allows you to send any type of HTTP requests to initiate a use-case in your application.
+A client endpoint allows you to send any type of HTTP request to initiate a use-case in your application.

 Here are some examples to get you started.
 For the complete feature set, check the API.
 ```go